 Bonanza Billion (Lucky Circus)

-Erik Kingâs thoughts: You get 50 free spins at $0.20 each from this bonus and a chance at wins as high as 15,000x (the bonus doesnât have a maximum win).
-It has modern features with a lot of power behind them, but you need the free spins to get a big multiplier to boost your wins.
+Erik King’s thoughts: You get 50 free spins at $0.20 each from this bonus and a chance at wins as high as 15,000x, since the bonus does not have a maximum win.
+It has modern features with a lot of power behind them, but you need the free spins to land a big multiplier to boost your wins.

 Wild Cash (KatsuBet)

-Erik Kingâs thoughts: This is a simpler game, and so youâre much more likely to get bored with it, eventually.
-You only have 30 spins to get through with this offer, so I doubt you will manage to get there.
-The 1,000x top prize does seem like a wasted opportunity since the volatility is high.
+Erik King’s thoughts: This is a simpler game, so you are more likely to get bored with it over time.
+You only have 30 spins to work through with this offer, so I doubt you will reach that point.
+The 1,000x top prize feels like a missed opportunity given the high volatility.

 Burning Chilli X (Monro)

-Erik Kingâs thoughts: With 50 no deposit spins of $0.20 each, and fairly low prizes from a low-risk slot machine, it might not be the best choice for a bonus offer.
-Since youâre not playing with your own money, you usually want a chance at a big prize rather than a way to stretch out your budget over more spins.
+Erik King’s thoughts: With 50 no deposit spins of $0.20 each and relatively low prizes from a low-risk slot, it might not be the best choice for a bonus offer.
+Since you are not playing with your own money, you usually want a chance at a big prize rather than a way to stretch out your budget over more spins.

 Things to look for in a slot machine